 Why is this so important?
 Essentially because a VPN is still a third party.
 While a VPN can protect you from outside users and organizations, you still need to be able to trust the VPN itself!
-If it is logging large amounts of data about you, you need to ask why and what it intends to do with the information.
-Likewise, you have to consider the possibility that the VPN service could someday be hacked or subpoenaed.
+If it logs large amounts of data about you, you must ask why and what it intends to do with the information.
+Likewise, it would help if you considered the possibility that the VPN service could someday be hacked or subpoenaed.

 Find the VPN you want, install it, and follow the instructions to get set up.
 You are creating an account and selecting the server nearest you (or one based in another country if you’re trying to spoof your location).
 As long as the app says its associated traffic goes through the VPN.